Carpe diem! Now it's the best time for you to start learning Latin and speak like a true Roman emperor in no time.

 - black — noir

 The pronunciation of most of these color names can prove to be really tricky if you don’t have the audio handy.
-Luckily, you can always play this short video to see how the natives do it in a quick lesson from Mondly:
+Luckily, you can always play this short video to see how the fluent speakers do it in a quick lesson from Mondly:

 First of all, the feminine of ‘blanc’ is ‘blanche’.